eliasg1025/eliasg1025/README.md

-## Hello 👋
+## Hello 👋, I'm Elias

-My name is Elias, I'm from Peru and I'm a Mid-level Software Developer
+I'm a software developer from Perú passionate about music and animal lover.

-- 🌱 I’m currently learning **Django**
+- 🌱 I’m currently learning **Java**

 - 💬 Ask me about **Javascript, PHP, Laravel**